BRIDEBOOK

 The Onboarding Gap That Cost Engagement

-This strategic shift introduced a core product challenge: many couples weren’t staying engaged long enough to discover or interact with these additional services.
-Internally, this was known as the “Venue to Supplier (VTS)” challenge, focused on two key goals:
+Internally, this was known as the “Venue to Supplier (VTS)” challenge, focused on two core goals:

 VTS Retention